 - The shape of a product or its packaging

 Our lawyers can help you with all aspects of trademark protection.
 They will:

-- Identify your potential trademarks and get them registered.
+- Identify your potential and review trademarks and get them registered.

 - Check trademark registers to make sure that you are not infringing or are likely to infringe other peoples’ trademarks.

 - Show you how to commercialise the value of your trademark.

 How do I register a trademark in the UK and EU?

 To register a trademark, you apply to the IPO, supplying details of your proposed mark at http://www.gov.uk/register-a-trademark.